 - Is your social life suffering?

-- Is there a change in your eating habits?
+- Is there an unusual change in your eating habits?

 - Do you have feelings of helplessness?

-- Do you have an increasing fear of death?
+- Do you have an increasing fear of the death of yourself or your loved ones?

 What Type of Respite do I Need and for How Long?